 Piazza Maggiore is a large square surrounded by arcades with cafés and medieval buildings such as the Town Hall, the Neptune Fountain and the Basilica of San Petronio.
 Among the numerous medieval towers of the city, the two leaning towers of Asinelli and Garisenda are pretty impressive.

-Florence - 3 days
+History and beauty in Florence for 3 days

 How to get from Bologna to Florence?